flopana/GOverwatch/Readme.md

 Download the goverwatch.exe including the config.json.
 Refer to the Configuration part in this README or instructions by the program.

-Also you need to install winpcap which is used to sniff your network traffic.
+Also you need to install [npcap](https://nmap.org/npcap/windows-10.html) which is used to sniff your network traffic.

 Alternatively clone this repo and compile it yourself
 ```go build -o goverwatch.exe main.go```